 Each registrar is of course allocated to one of our supervisors for the duration of their term.
 We always ensure the weekly protected teaching (tutorial) time, and tutorials can be planned to meet your needs and preferences.
 Tutorials are at least 1 hr per week for GPT3 and 4, 1.5 hours per week for GPT2, and 3 hours per week for GPT1.
 Corridor teaching is in addition to the minimum tutorial time, and supervision can also be provided for telehealth.

 Medical students from the University of Melbourne are attached to Westcare.
 Past registrars have had useful clinical and educational involvement with students, and opportunities for shared tutorials and registrar-led teaching of students exists.

-The impact of Covid-19 is likely to persist through 2021.
-We have worked hard to minimise the effect it will have on Registrar training.
-Our top priority through 2020 has been the safety of our doctors, staff and patients.
+Our top priority through 2020/2021 and moving forward into 2022 has been the safety of our doctors, staff and patients.
 We moved to predominantly telehealth, but have always retained the ability to see patients face to face – at the doctor’s invitation.
-We have adopted strict triage processes for those entering the building, and have adequate PPE, sanitiser, surface cleanser etc. Patients have been
+We have adopted strict triage processes for those entering the building, and supply adequate PPE, sanitiser, surface cleanser etc.